-Chai, or masala chai to use its proper name (meaning ‘spiced tea’ in Hindi) may be a fairly recent arrival in Britain, but it follows an old formula in India, where they have been drinking infusions of spices as health tonics for thousands of years.
-Aromatic, invigorating flavours such as aniseed, cinnamon, ginger, black pepper, cloves and chicory roots are old favourites of traditional herbal medicine.
-So when tea drinking took off in India back in Victorian times, it was only natural to throw these spices into the mix.
+Chai, or masala chai (‘spiced tea’ in Hindi) may be a fairly recent arrival in Britain, but it follows an old formula in India, where they have been drinking infusions of spices as health tonics for thousands of years.
+When tea drinking took off in India back in Victorian times, it was only natural to throw these spices into the mix.

 The rest is a tale of colonisation in reverse.
-The British Raj promoted tea as an everyday drink for working Indians, serving it up with a dash of milk and sugar, naturally.
-But when the state-sponsored Indian tea sellers sold it, they drenched it in milk and sugar and added their age-old blends of spices.
-This was frowned upon by the colonial rulers who supplied the tea, not least because cutting it with other ingredients watered down their profits.
-Yet masala chai not only outlived the British presence in India – in the last few decades it has caught on back in Blighty and all over the world.
+The British Raj promoted tea as an everyday drink for working Indians, but Indian tea sellers drenched it in milk and sugar and added their age-old blends of spices.
+Masala chai not only outlived the British presence in India – in the last few decades it has caught on back in Blighty and all over the world.